emily1618/Data-Portfolio/Getting-Funding/README.md

 - Not enough staffs during the busy season to handle the number of clients and process the applications.
 - The organization also is using an outdated system that was in place 7+ years ago.

+### FOC Problem Notes and Metrics :
+- Enrollment is counted when a client successfully completed an zoom or in-person orientation, a soft credit check, and signed paperwork.
+- There is specific time frame, but generally, the center would like the client to complete all consultation, training, exit with a job OR improving credit score within 6  months to one year.
+- Decreasing enrollment started drastically falling since 2017.
+2016 is the high.
+- The other departments in the center also have experiencing decline in enrollment (eg: child care center), but not as steep of a decline as FOC.
+FOC also received the most fundings out of all other departments.
+- The average age of FOC enrollment is the 40 group and there is a slight decrease in age throughout the year.
+Need to check race demographic data later. revleanc
+-

+### CEAP Notes:
+-

 ### What I completed :
 ✔ I replaced the system from a 10 years old paper system/storage into electronic version including online application and online scheduling.
 The data is stored in the cloud and is updated automatically instead of manually typing in every week into Access.
 Report can be downloaded and generated under minutes.